 House prices in Thomas-Dale are among the lowest in St. Paul.

 West Seventh is a diagonal neighborhood following the east bank of the Mississippi River out of downtown St. Paul.
 There's little in the way of attractive river-view housing, and many railyards and industrial areas are now abandoned.
-The neighborhood does have many historical homes and buildings, mostly along West Seventh Street and around the High Bridge.
+The neighborhood does have many historic homes and buildings, mostly along West Seventh Street and around the High Bridge.

 The landmark of West Seventh is the vacant Schmidt's Brewery, currently the subject of plans for redevelopment into apartments and commercial units.

 Several new independent businesses have opened, joining many older, stores and bars on West Seventh Street, the main thoroughfare.
-Artists favor the area for the industrial-urban vibe, and popular co-op Mississippi Market recently opened a store in the area.
+Artists favor the area for the industrial-urban vibe, and popular co-op Mississippi Market opened a store in the area.
 The neighborhood has a broad appeal, with families moving in as well as artists and young professionals.

 House prices are above average for St. Paul but are still among the more affordable in the southern and western parts of downtown St. Paul.